Git Cool Commands:

 feature-B

-finish what's needed
+and finish what's needed -

 feature-A